Sleipner A

 Sleipner A is a combined accommodations, production and processing offshore platform at the Sleipner East gas field in the Norwegian sector of the North Sea.
 It is a Condeep-type oil platform, built in Norway by the company Norwegian Contractors for Equinor.

-It is known for its catastrophic failure on 23 August 1991, due to a design flaw, that resulted from an error caused by unconservative concrete codes and inaccurate finite element analysis modelling of the tricell, which formed part of the ballasting/flotation system.
+It is known for its catastrophic failure during construction on 23 August 1991, due to a design flaw, that resulted from an error caused by unconservative concrete codes and inaccurate finite element analysis modelling of the tricell, which formed part of the ballasting/flotation system.

 Location

 Sleipner A is located on the Sleipner East gas field on the North Sea.
 Also six satellite fields–Gungne, Loke, Alpha North, Sigyn, Volve and Volve South–are tied-back to Sleipner A. In addition to its own operations, the platform is used as a remote operation center for the Sleipner B wellhead platform.
 The Sleipner B is operated from the Sleipner A via an umbilical cable.
 In addition, the Sleipner T carbon dioxide treatment platform is linked physically to the Sleipner A platform by a bridge.